 - Demonstrated ability to work independently and take initiative

 - Experience in settings that required maintaining confidential client information

 - Ability to work occasional evenings and/or weekends

 - Experience working with Human Service Agencies and Child Protective Services

 Certificates, Licenses, and Registrations

-- Master’s degree in social work, psychology, or related field
+- Master’s degree in social work, psychology, or related behavioral services

 - Must be CA licensed or license eligible (registered with the Board of Behavioral Sciences or Board of Psychology)

 Conditions of Continued Employment